tomgutman/golden-datasets/README.md

 # golden-datasets

-Download, extract and format to benchmark pipelines
+Download, extract and format golden datasets to benchmark pipelines